-5 Recent Scams and Frauds Businesses Should Avoid
+Scams and Frauds to Avoid

-The spoofing emails seem to be sent by company officials by name and they request individual W-2 forms for employees, and Social Security Numbers.
+The spoofing emails seem to be sent by company officials by name, and they request individual W-2 forms for employees and Social Security Numbers.

 This scam affects small business owners who register their businesses with their state as an LLC, corporation, or partnership.

 Some tricksters take advantage of this requirement by trying to sell unsuspecting businesses a poster and sometimes a "kit" of required materials.
-But you can download the poster from the Internet for free, so don't waste y our time on this one.
+But you can download the poster from the Internet for free, so don't waste your time on this one.

 Other OSHA scams include an "inspector" claiming to be from OSHA and trying to get you to pay fines and penalties or OSHA kits.

 Some of these notices are legitimate, but others are not.
-The fraudulent ones just want you to pay money.
+The fraudulent ones want you to pay money.
 Before you do anything, contact your attorney and research carefully.

 How to Avoid These Scams and Frauds

-In general, you can protect yourself and your business against fraud by knowing what to look for, checking the source of the information, and monitoring activity of employees and customers.
+In general, you can protect yourself and your business against fraud by knowing what to look for, checking the source of information, and monitoring the activity of employees and customers.

 Look for the tell-tale signs of a scam or fraud:

-- Mis-spelled words, poor grammar and odd capitals.
+- Misspelled words, poor grammar, and odd capitals.

 - An official-looking letter or phone call or visit.
 If it looks fishy, it probably is.